Sernior/fairness/README.md

 The priority mutexes in this library do not autonomously adjust priorities, which means there is a risk of thread starvation if new threads are continually created and given high-priority locks; the primary intention behind creating these mutexes is for their utilization within completed pipelines.
 In this context, the risk of thread starvation is non-existent due to the established pipeline structure.

 The assumptions are:
-  - The pipeline operates in a multi-threaded manner.
+  - The pipeline operates in a multi-threaded manner;
   - the pipeline is finished.
 ## Getting Started